There’s a few dates you’ll never forget.

 Thompson), got an opportunity to play for a great organization

-and got to play with the great Yao Ming, a basketball icon.
+and I got to team up with the great Yao Ming, a basketball

 We had a decent core there in Houston, and I think both the

-became a restricted free agent in the offseason, Memphis
+became a restricted free agent in the offseason, the Memphis

-immediately stepped up and presented my agent with a great offer.
-I
+Grizzlies immediately stepped up and presented my agent with a

-was told that Houston wanted to match it, but ultimately didn’t
+great offer.
+I was told that Houston wanted to match it, but

-because they had luxury tax concerns.
-So I packed my bags
+ultimately didn’t because they had luxury-tax concerns.
+So I packed

 At least this time, I knew what the situation was.